 An investor in the Fund may choose among different purchase options that are available under each series.
-These purchase options are a sales charge purchase option, a redemption charge purchase option and various low-load purchase options.
+These purchase options are a sales charge purchase option and a no-load purchase option.
 The charges under the sales charge purchase option are negotiated by investors with their dealers.
-The charges under the redemption charge and low-load purchase options are paid to Mackenzie if an investor redeems securities of the Fund during specific periods.
 Not all purchase options are available under each series of the Fund, and the charges for each purchase option may vary among the different series.
 For further details on these purchase options, please refer to the Fund's Simplified Prospectus and Fund Facts.